 In circumstances when a lien is that was treated in the plan is being paid by the insurance proceeds, the Post-Confirmation Transaction Report should indicate that the creditor's claim has been paid in full and the trustee will make no further disbursements on the creditor's claim.
 In addition, the Post-Confirmation Transaction Report should include relevant attachments showing the payment of the creditor's claim.
-If the debtor elects to file a motion to approve settlement and authorize disbursement of insurance proceeds in lieu of filing a Post-Confirmation Transaction Report, the proposed order filed with the motion must conform with Judge Duncan's preferred form order, which is available on the Court's website here.

-For cases where a plan has not yet been confirmed, the debtor must file a motion to approve settlement and authorize disbursement of insurance proceeds with a proposed order conforming to Judge Duncan's preferred form order.
+For cases where a plan has not yet been confirmed, the debtor must file a motion to approve settlement and authorize disbursement of insurance proceeds with a proposed order.